Steady Child Care: Municipality of Anchorage Child Care and Early Education Sector Stimulus Program Frequently Asked Questions (FAQ)

 What is the Steady Child Care: Municipality of Anchorage Child Care and Early Education Sector Stimulus Program application period?

-The Steady Child Care: Municipality of Anchorage Child Care and Early Education Sector Stimulus Program application period is when eligible child care programs can apply for the funds.
-The application will open on the thread website on June 9, 2025, and closes on July 6, 2025.
-All applications must be received by 11:59pm on July 6, 2025.
+The Steady Child Care: Municipality of Anchorage Child Care and Early Education Sector Stimulus Program application period will open on the thread website on April 2, 2026, and closes on April 26, 2026.
+All applications must be received by 11:59 pm on April 26, 2026.

 What program types are eligible to apply for the Steady Child Care: Municipality of Anchorage Child Care and Early Education Sector Stimulus Program?